AkashRaman/Newsify/README.md

 Hi everybody!
-This is my First Demo Project
+This is my News Website Project